Shawa: Economy

 The main occupation is farming and animal husbandry, evolving towards the business and transport sectors.

 Afternoons are recreational activities in Kwar of Shaw located at the east side of the village.
 The bazaar is located near darbar masjid.

 Sport

-Residents of Shawa play cricket, volleyball and soccer, and a senior cricket tournament takes place during Ramadan.
+Residents of Shawa usually play cricket, volleyball and soccer, and a senior cricket tournament takes place during Ramadan.

 Education

 No libraries are available.
 Three governmental primary schools are available.

 Etymology

 Multiple theories describe the village name.
 According to one, "Shawa" is a Hindu woman's name; an alternate theory suggests that "Shawa" is the name of the trees that can be seen there.

 Climate

 Rainfall in Shawa is low, and agriculture requires irrigation.
-The main water source is the small irrigation canal that comes known as shahban wala.
+The main water source is the small irrigation canal that comes known as Shahban Wala.
 The other sources are tube wells constructed by the government in a compromise that banned cocaine harvesting.
 The climate is mild in the summer to moderately cold in the winters.
-High mountains, rich in under exploited mineral resources, surround the village.
+High mountains, rich in under exploited mineral resources surround the village.

-The land of shawa is divided into four main categories.
+The village Shawa is divided into four main categories.